What Are the Signs of Trafficking?

 Human trafficking is a violation of an individual’s basic rights and personal freedom.

 Successful approaches to address trafficking must protect all the rights of survivors and respect their individual agency.
 Focusing on the rights of each individual and advocating for change in systems is the only path to restoring their dignity and giving them the opportunity they deserve to pursue a better life.
-Other approaches to human trafficking work may overlook populations who experience trafficking, use prevention strategies that don’t get to the root of what makes people vulnerable, or may respect the individual agency of survivors.
+Other approaches to human trafficking work may overlook populations who experience trafficking, use prevention strategies that don’t get to the root of what makes people vulnerable, or may not respect the individual agency of survivors.
 Since its inception, Freedom Network USA has focused on policy solutions and services that support every client as a whole person.

 Frequently Asked Questions